Syed-Aashir11/Group-Project-face-recognation/README.md

 # Group-Project-face-recognation
-Group Project By Syed Aashir And Muneeb Haroon
-All I learned from this website https://www.utech-edu.com/
+Final Group Project By Syed Aashir And Muneeb Haroon All I learned from this website https://www.utech-edu.com/